aielte-research/HackSynth-GRPO/README.md

 ---
 ## License
-The project uses the AGPL v3.0 license.
+The project is licensed under the AGPL v3.0.